Course description

 estimates.
 Elementary examples of inference with Bayes

-to the logic of approximate reasoning (ctd.)
+theorem.
+Meaning of Bayesian inference.
 Example of Bayesian inference: parameter of a binomial model (and Beta pdf posterior).
 Cromwell's rule (Lindley).
 Bayesian credible intervals.
-Conjugate priors.
-Connection with frequentist statistics. |
+Conjugate priors. |

 |